Reading Time: 3 minutes

 That Bad Boy Billionaires: India was created should hardly come as a surprise.
-If Latin America has an infamous history with narcotics (and the successful Narcos on Netflix), then India has had quite the troubled past with financial scams.
+If Latin America has an infamous history with narcotics (which led to the creation of Narcos on Netflix), then India has had quite the troubled past with financial scams.
 The real, pleasant surprise is that Bad Boy Billionaires, after a month of legal tussles with various Indian courts, was finally allowed to stream at all.

 For months, Netflix teased audiences, promising to explore “the greed, fraud, and corruption” that surrounded some of India’s most famous tycoons – jeweller Nirav Modi, liquor baron Vijay Mallya, industrialist Subrata Roy, and entrepreneur Ramalinga Raju.
 Full disclosure: Bad Boy Billionaires doesn’t offer particularly new insights on these business magnates.
 But it works as a good refresher on the scams – and the environment that allowed them to come to be.

 - Starring: Siddharth Mallya, Kiran Mazumdar-Shaw, James Crabtree, Mick Brown, Shobha De

 - Directed by: Dylan Mohan Gray, Johanna Hamilton, Nick Read

 - Rating: * * * (3 stars)

 In the first episode, we revisit ‘The King of Good Times’ Vijay Mallya and the rise and fall of his kingdom.
 It’s a good, strategic move to start with him, the person who put the ‘bad boy’ in ‘bad boy billionaire’.
 And with his reputation, Mallya also brings along prominent interviewees like childhood friend Kiran Mazumdar-Shaw (quite the surprise), journalist Vir Sanghvi, author Shobhaa De, and even his party boy son, Siddharth Mallya.